Good Day Clients & Partners,

 ANGOLA

-- Berthing delays of up to 2 days experienced at Luanda port.
+- Congestion delays at 3 days experienced at Luanda port.

 GHANA

-- Berthing delay of 2 – 3 days experienced at Tema port.
+- Berthing delays of 4 days experienced at Tema port.

 NIGERIA